 The closer your option is to being at-the-money, the higher the Gamma will be.
 As an option moves further in-the-money or out-of-the-money, the Gamma will begin to decrease.

 How Gamma Changes Based On Time To Expiration

 Gamma is affected by the passage of time differently depending on the option's moneyness.

-If we have a week left until expiration, and your option is deep in-the-money, it may have a delta of 0.95 (95% probability of finishing in-the-money).
-Delta cannot go above 1.0 or below -1.0, so your gamma number will be small and won't move around because it simply has nowhere to go, and it doesn't matter.
+If we have a week left until expiration, and your option is deep in-the-money, it may have a Delta of 0.95 (95% probability of finishing in-the-money).
+Delta cannot go above 1.0 or below -1.0, so your Gamma number will be small and won't move around because it just has nowhere to go, and it doesn't matter.

 The Gamma Knife Edge

 Steven Place coined the term "Gamma Knife Edge" for the affect Gamma can have on short traders at expiration.